iosifidis/SystemHealth/README.md

 # mySystemHealth for openSUSE and Fedora

 This script is a powerful tool designed to ensure the optimal performance and security of your system.
 This script automates the process of updating your system by executing a series of essential tasks.
-It refreshes the package list, downloads and installs available updates, and efficiently removes outdated packages and obsolete configuration files.
+It refreshes the package list, downloads, and installs available updates, and efficiently removes outdated packages and obsolete configuration files.

+## Acknowledgment

+My advice is not to execute commands and scripts you find on the Internet without studying what effect the commands you execute will have.
+It may damage your system.
+In this particular case, I bear no responsibility if this is done.

 ## Usage